Coupling between magnetism and band structure in a 2D semiconductor

-As DFT calculations commonly underestimate the size of the bandgap in semiconductors, such a good, systematic agreement between measurements (both STS and PL) and first-principles calculations is unexpected.
-To further test whether this agreement is coincidental or it remains true when looking at other experimentally measurable quantities, we have analyzed STM topographic images taken at different bias voltages.
-Maps measured at $V=$~0.9~V, 0.7~V, and $-1.1$~V are shown in Fig.~\ref{Topography}a,b, and c, respectively, and the corresponding calculated images are shown in Fig.~\ref{Topography}d, e, and f.
+In view of these considerations, it is particularly important to test further whether the found agreement between tunneling experiments, optical transitions and calculated band structure is coincidental, or it remains true when looking at other experimentally measurable quantities.
+To confirm that the agreement between experiment and calculations is solid, we have analyzed in detail STM topographic images taken at different bias voltages.
+Maps measured at selected tunneling biases spanning a large range ($V=$~0.9~V, 0.7~V, and $-1.1$~V) are shown in Fig.~\ref{Topography}a,b, and c, respectively.
+For comparison, the corresponding calculated images are shown in Fig.~\ref{Topography}d, e, and f.
 The overall agreement is striking, as all key features measured experimentally are reproduced in first-principles calculations.
-We therefore conclude that DFT calculations do not only reproduce the energetic positions of band edges in CrPS$_4$, but also the details of the electronic wavefunctions over a broad energy range.
-It remains to be understood what are the reasons responsible for such an unexpected, systematically good agreement --much better than what is common for conventional semiconductors-- between DFT calculations and measured data.\\
+DFT calculations do not only reproduce the energetic positions of band edges in CrPS$_4$, but also the details of the electronic wavefunctions over a broad energy range.
+This virtually perfect match confirms that the agreement between energies detected in tunneling and optical experiments and calculations is not a mere coincidence. \\